CGeese-Studio/RoadMap/README.md

      [Firebase] (https://firebase.google.com/)
 1. Learn its features and how to implement it.

 ---
 #Milestones
-1. Obtain a Macbook and install the development environment (Xcode)
+1. Obtain a Mac and get XCode installed.
-      *Completed on -
+     * Completed on -

 ---
 #References